jklebes/snowcci/README.md

 ensemble.py uses compil.sh to compile the fortran code in src and runs an ensemble of simulation with inputs from met/.

-Version using gnu-parallel bash command
+Version using slurm job task array

 Notes:
-- install fortran netcdf, on ubuntu ``apt install libnetcdff-dev``
-- install gnu-parallel with `conda install parallel -c conda-forge`
+- set up a conda enviroment with numpy
 - edit nCPUs in script ensemble.py